GRID-Game-Store/documentation/backend/docker.md

 >  *Enter the MySQL container:*

-    docker exec -it grid-mysql-container bash
+    docker exec -it grid-mysql bash

 > *Connect to MySQL using the command:*